scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Gore.*** *Melee Attack:* 5 AP, 1/2/2/0/0</br>Deals 3 wound dice.
+***Gore.*** *Melee Attack:* 5 AP, 1/2/2/0/0 - Deals 3 wound dice.
 If the attack does 3 or more damage the target gets the Lesser Wound: Bleeding.
 Attacks against a bleeding creature reroll all blank wound dice.

-***Tail Wind.*** *Maneuver*, *Special:* 5 AP, 0/3/2/0/0</br>Blasts wind at all creatures in its zone of control.
+***Tail Wind.*** *Maneuver*, *Special:* 5 AP, 0/3/2/0/0 - Blasts wind at all creatures in its zone of control.
 Creatures make a Strength save against the attack.
 On fail they take 1 wound die in damage and are pushed back 1 tile, being knocked prone on crit.
 ___

 #### Dryad